In this article:

 - Nearby landmarks: Tricity Medical Center Pasig, National Book Store C. Raymundo, Banco De Oro C. Raymundo Branch.

-- How to get to Alicor Emission Test Center Pasig:
+- How to get to Alicor Emission Test Center in Pasig:

 - If you’re coming from the north from Quezon City on EDSA, take a left on Ortigas Ave.
 Once you cross Rosario Bridge, make a left on C. Raymundo Ave.
 Follow C. Raymundo until you reach Banco De Oro C. Raymundo.
 Alicor Pasig is a few meters ahead on the right side of the road.